 For the purposes of simplicity and precision, we will restrict our discussion on Queen Anne to West Queen Anne.
 This is the area which arguably offers the best possible real estate in the entire Queen Anne area.
 Kerry Park, the park which offers one of the best panoramic views of Seattle’s downtown skyline, is located in the West Queen Anne area.

 Price trends in the West Queen Anne area have gone in a positive direction over the past year.
-According to Zillow, the median home value in West Queen Anne is currently $1,088,200; this represents an increase of 2.0% from where the median home value was 1 year ago.
-However, Zillow predicts that this trend will plateau, with the median home value remaining stagnant over the course of this next year over uncertainty of the current health crisis.
+According to Zillow, the median home value in West Queen Anne is currently $1,136,589; this represents an increase of 8% from where the median home value was 1 year ago.

 In terms of list price per square footage, West Queen Anne compares favorably to the Greater Seattle area as a whole.
 The current median list price per square foot in West Queen Anne is $573, compared with the general Seattle average of $517.
 Again, this relatively high price per square footage can be attributed to West Queen Anne’s desirable features and its closeness to downtown Seattle.